-Obviously there can be numerous medical/physiological and other factors involved in pregnancy difficulties and other hormonal issues, but sometimes the simplest ANATOMICAL issues that MAY be causing or contributing to those are often overlooked.
+Obviously there can be numerous medical, physiological or psychological and other factors involved in pregnancy difficulties and other hormonal issues, but sometimes the simplest ANATOMICAL issues that MAY be causing or contributing to those are often overlooked.

 Here’s why and how MY remedial massage may assist.

 The longer and harder you try to fall pregnant, the more physical and mental stress you put yourself through.
 Or that stress can come from a variety of other factors.
 Stress in itself will have an effect on your hormones.

 Remedial massage is a great stress reliever.
 Just about everyone knows that.
 On its own, however, a basic massage and simple stress relief almost certainly is not enough.

 One thing often forgotten or overlooked by many health practitioners of various types is one of the FIRST things they learn in their anatomy and physiology studies – an age-old law that “Structure (anatomy) governs function (physiology).”
 If the structure is not right, the function of the body won’t be.

 For example, something most people don’t realise is that hormones may be affected if your jaw is out of alignment!

 Think about this.
 When you breathe, your chest rises and falls slightly and that creates a very subtle, almost imperceptible movement of your spine right down to your sacrum at the base of the spine.